open-edge-insights/uwc/README.md

   * If user wants to install RT_patch they need to disable secure boot as per limitation of ubuntu.

   * Please go through the links https://mirrors.edge.kernel.org/pub/linux/kernel/ or https://mirrors.edge.kernel.org/pub/linux/kernel/projects/rt/ to find the exact RT Patch for your system and install it manually.

+  ## Note:

+  UWC detailed installation steps are mentioned in the user guide : https://open-edge-insights.github.io/uwc-docs/Pages/page_04.html

 ## Install UWC specific pre-requisites
 All the below UWC specific scripts need to be run from the directory `IEdgeInsights\uwc`: